Encore-Developers/songs/README.md

     Now, drag your **zip** song to the page.

     After your **zip** is done uploading, it will show up below the space to drag.
-If you'd like to add multiple charts at once, these will go under review as well.

     ![fileupload](images/fileupload.png)

     After, click on **Commit changes** to confirm the song upload.
 Make sure you are committing to the **main** branch.

+    *If you'd like to add multiple charts, you should create multiple branches and commit each chart to each branch, then create multiple pull requests, so this process can stay organized.*

 - Create the pull request